etingof/pysnmp/docs/source/docs/pysnmp-architecture.rst

   SNMPv1/v2c-native API (the lowest-level one), these interfaces would be invoked directly.

-* Message and PDU Dispatcher is the locus of SNMP message processing activities.
+* Message and PDU Dispatcher is the focus of SNMP message processing activities.
 Its main responsibilities include dispatching PDUs from SNMP Applications through various subsystems all the way down to Transport Dispatcher, and passing SNMP messages coming from network